- Base-Breaking Character:

 - Addam Velaryon and Prince Daeron the Daring are quite well-liked despite being on opposite sides.
 Addam for helping Rhaenyra's cause even after she tries to have him arrested and dying in the process.
 Daeron for being the Token Good Teammate of the Greens, and an all-round Nice Guy.

-- Aemond's murder of his nephew Lucerys is considered this both in-universe and out, especially since the attack was unprovoked and Lucerys had come as a peace envoy.
-This also led the MEH mentioned above.
+- Aemond's murder of his nephew Lucerys is considered this by the Blacks, who denounced Aemond as a kinslayer for this, especially since the attack was unprovoked and Lucerys had come as a peace envoy.
+(This also led the MEH mentioned above.)
+The Greens, while initially annoyed over Aemond breaking any chance for a peace, didn't see it this way, as they viewed it as "bastard blood, shed in war."

 - The Woobie: Rhaenyra's mother died when she was very young.
 She gets slutshamed and her claim is contested because of her gender and the Hightowers' ambition.
 Her father died, her daughter was stillborn, her three eldest sons died one after another, her youngest son was taken hostage, she saw her dragon die, her second husband might have been cheating on her, she loses control of King's Landing, she's betrayed by her own men, then she's burned alive and fed to her brother's dragon.
 All that in the span of less than two years.
 She can't even catch a break posthumously, since everyone still considers her a usurper and terrible queen despite her being the mother of the current line of Targaryens and having her own justifiable reason to consider herself the rightful heir.